Insight: Portugal toughs it out as austerity bites

 “Portugal is a very homogeneous country,” said Antonio Costa Pinto, a political analyst at the University of Lisbon.
 “We don’t have (regional) cleavages like in Spain, like the legacy of the civil war.”

-Another factor may be the Portuguese national characteristic of resignation, which is summed up in Portgual’s melancholic fado music that centers on the sentiment of ‘saudade’, or a sense of loss.
+Another factor may be the Portuguese national characteristic of resignation, which is summed up in Portgual’s melancholic fado music that centres on the sentiment of ‘saudade’, or a sense of loss.

 “The national Portuguese temperament has to do with a kind of fatalism and resignation,” said Estanque.